 How do I prevent my child from getting lice in the first place?

 The number one method of prevention is to do once-a-week head lice checks with a quality lice and nit removal comb.
-Families receive a free Terminator Comb with each head check, and it only takes a few minutes per person to check for lice.
+The Terminator Comb is the best comb on the market & the best to check with.
+It only takes a few minutes per person to check for lice.
 Catching lice early is key to stopping the spread.
 Long hair should be kept in braids or buns.
 And, finally, lice really dislike mint, we recommend using a mint spritz daily and shampooing with a mint based shampoo weekly.